Gas Leaf Blower Ban in US States and Cities

 • Miami-Dade County: Public discourse and enforcement efforts focus on the ban of gas-powered leaf blowers.

-• Naples: The Noise Ordinance restricts the use of gas-powered leaf blowers, particularly during early morning and late evening hours.
+• Naples: The Noise Ordinance restricts using gas-powered leaf blowers, particularly during early morning and late evening hours.

-• North Bay Village: A ban on gas-powered leaf blowers will start on September 1, 2024, aimed at reducing noise pollution.
+• North Bay Village: To reduce noise pollution, gas-powered leaf blowers will be banned starting September 1, 2024.

 • Palm Beach: The town has moved forward with discussions on banning gas-powered leaf blowers.